HosseinAhmadi63/WS-AIEC-MI-EEG-Classification/docs/IMPLEMENTATION_DETAILS.md

 Direct-performance rank and computed Equation (5) learning rank receive equal weight.
 Ties are resolved by learning rank and classifier name, matching the printed Table 6 order.
-The printed Table 5 order is also retained as a separate paper replay because it is not derivable from the printed normalized Table 4 values.

 The two computed rank columns are standardized before Ward hierarchical clustering with Euclidean distance.
 Its assignments, linkage, and elbow curve are retained as a computed audit.
-They do not reproduce the published Table 7 groups.
-In `paper_reported` selection mode, the ensemble therefore uses the six Table 7 groups and winners frozen in `configs/paper.yaml`.

 ## Dynamic weighting and stacking